 Three days of events starting today nod to the former Housatonic Plantation No. 3's rich farming heritage, natural beauty and colonial history.

 "It's been a very long time since anything of this size has been put on here, and people really came together," said Liana Toscanini, a member of the 250th Birthday Committee.

 The sesquicentennial weekend begins with a theatrical history of the town, "Rascals and Others: The Real Story of Sandisfield," directed by opera singer and Sandisfield resident Ben Luxon, featuring townspeople.
 The skits, songs and poems on stage at 7:30 tonight pluck tales from the town's history, as written by resident Ronald Bernard in his recently published 528-page book.
 The stories are sometimes comic, but sometimes tragic -- like the one about a Sandisfield bride named Harriet who was shot by her lover during her wedding to another man.

 Throughout Saturday and Sunday, partygoers can learn Colonial-era skills from Ye Olde Lebanon Towne Militia, a group of re-enactors who will create an encampment at Carr Field on Route 57.
-A three-legged race, pie-eating contest, cookout, fireworks and car show -- as well as 55 vendors including Sandisfield clam institution Vic's Seafood -- will round out the
+A three-legged race, pie-eating contest, cookout, fireworks and car show -- as well as 55 vendors including Sandisfield clam institution Vic's Seafood -- will round out the offerings.

 Attendees can also tour the town's numerous farms -- which raise everything from alpacas and llamas to raw milk and organic vegetables -- or take a two-mile trek through the Knox Trail.

 Nearby Connecticuters are expected to join in on the fun, Toscanini said -- as they did in 1962, for the town's 200th celebration, which drew about 7,000 people.